shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ***

-After completing the exercises and the survey, you can start working on programming assignment 4.
-Read the assignment writeup to get an idea of what you need to do.
-You may want to start on Lab 07 (implement a stack of doubles), as the stack of doubles will be used in P4.

-## Lab 06 Submissions

-All labs are due at 11:59pm the Friday following lab.
-For this lab you must complete the Google Survey (Exercises 1, 2, 3, and 4).
-You will not submit anything to INGInious for the Lab 06 GDB exercises (there is an INGInious submisssion for the Lab 06 Extra Credit).
-If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.

-***

-## Extra Credit: An Exceptional Program
+## Exercise 5: An Exceptional Program

-In this lab you will practice a common situation involving user input and error checking.
+In this lab exercise, you will practice a common situation involving user input and error checking.
 You will write a simple program that asks the user to enter a number from 1 to 10.
 You must catch situations in which the user enters a number out of bounds (greater than 10 or less than 1), a non-integer number (e.g. a double), or a non-numeric value (e.g. a string).
 Your program is expected to recover and continue, until the user inputs a number that meets the specified criteria.<br>

 This program uses [exceptions](https://www.cplusplus.com/doc/tutorial/exceptions/), which force the calling code to recognize an error condition and handle it.
 Exceptions are useful for catching runtime errors (errors that happen while the program is running, after the program has been successfully compiled).<br>